 “Thank you, Donna.
 I needed to read this today.
-Sometimes as a blogger we get caught up in things around us that we lose focus.
-Thanks for bringing back on task.”
+Sometimes as a blogger, we get caught up in things around us that we lose focus.
+Thanks for bringing me back on task.”

 Mary Burris recently posted..Break Up Songs: Since U Been Gone

-“I have been taking my first business class at college this year, and I have been amazed by the fact that every big business once started small, but then they grew through their good reputation, and excellent product.
-I have loved digging my teeth into this subject, and have found it really helping how I approach my blog!
-Thanks for the great tips Donna!”
+“I have been taking my first business class at college this year, and I have been amazed by the fact that every big business once started small but then grew through its good reputation and excellent product.
+I have loved digging my teeth into this subject and have found it really helping how I approach my blog!
+Thanks for the great tips, Donna!”